-Even as an employee there are ways to help keep money in your pocket and not pay the ATO as much income tax.
-Here are a few ways we have advised clients in the past:
+As an employee, keep money in your pocket and not pay the ATO as much income tax.
+Here are a few ways you can save and pay less tax:

 - Salary Sacrifice to Your Superannuation Fund.

-This is a great way to reduce your tax if you are in a tax bracket of 20% or more because it enables you to place your pre-tax salary into super rather than having it taxed at your marginal tax rates.
+This is a great way to pay less tax.
+If you are in a tax bracket of 20% or more place your pre-tax salary into super rather than having it taxed at your marginal tax rates.

 - Income Replacement Insurance.